MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-sync.md

 Both options allow essentially the same thing - users can access files on their local computer in Explorer or Finder.

 We recommend using OneDrive shortcuts as the more versatile option.
-If you want to remove the file sync option from all the SharePoint libraries in your organization, you can use the [Set-SPOTenant](/powershell/module/sharepoint-online/set-spotenant) PowerShell cmdlet:
+If you want to remove the Sync button from all the SharePoint libraries in your organization, you can use the [Set-SPOTenant](/powershell/module/sharepoint-online/set-spotenant) PowerShell cmdlet:

 ```PowerShell
 Set-SPOTenant -HideSyncButtonOnTeamSite $true